Incremental RTA (iRTA)

 Document Update Strategy

-If the Workflow type is set to Extraction only, Extraction with model or Extraction with model + improve, upon execution, the iRTA workflow will create a new Topaze document containing data from the start of production history till the time the iRTA was executed.
+If the Workflow type is set to Extraction only, Extraction with model or Extraction with model + improve, upon execution, the iRTA workflow will create a new Topaze document containing data from the start of production history up to the end of the extraction.

 Viewing iRTA Results